mlowasp/celerity/README.md

 # celerity

 Celerity is a real-time SQL query profiler for MySQL/MariaDB.
-This software is Free and Open-source software (FOSS) and released under the MIT license.
+This software is free and open-source software (FOSS) and released under the MIT license.

 ## About